 New or old collections: the product is already in the stock room, but should be displayed later.
 Or they are awaiting shipment to the warehouse or outlet.

 The approach of comparing the sales floor against the stock room needs to be revised.
-It is not enough to say that store staff should refill any products coming up from the RFID count as being present in the stock room but missing on the sales floor.
+It is not enough to say that shop staff should refill any products coming up from the RFID count as being present in the stock room but missing on the sales floor.
 This approach would result in a long list of irrelevant results.

 The answer to a workable refill list?
 Just like with virtual shielding, intelligent algorithms can help us here.